zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Brad explains why the government started giving sub sidies to farmers many years ago.
 The reason, and the reason that many gov ernments give, for the subsidies is “to protect the livelihood of farmers. ” “Livelihood” (livelihood) refers to one’s job or career – how you make a living, how yo u make money.
 My livelihood is working for the Center for Educational Developme nt doing these podcasts.
 Other people’s livelihoods depend on different jobs  that they have.

 The “livelihood of farmers,” then, refers to the ec onomic wellbeing of farmers, the jobs of farmers.
 When most farms were owned by fami lies, the government felt it was important to protect these families to make sur e that they didn’t, if you will, “go out of business.”
 Irene says, “And that’s not w hat’s happening?”
-She’s questioning Brad, asking him if that is not still t he purpose of these government subsidies.
+She’s questioning Brad, asking him if that is not still the purpose of these government subsidies.

 Brad says, “Well, agribusiness has edged out small- scale farms because output is the name of the game.”
 The phrasal verb “to edge  (edge) – out” means to do better than someone or something else so that you b ecome more powerful and the other person or thing becomes less powerful, le ss influential, less successful.
 Brad is saying that agribusiness “has edged out sma ll-scale” – small – “farms.”
 It has become more successful.
 Why?
 Brad explains that  “output is the name of the game.”
 “Output” is what you produce, what you make.